Attacks

 Why Is This Happening Now?

-First, cybercriminals have perfected the ransomware business model, where the victim is also their buyer.
+Cybercriminals have perfected the ransomware business model, where the victim is also their buyer.
 There is no need to monetize their operations on the dark web or go through complex alliances to become lucrative.
 The victim has consistently been the party most invested in getting their (often) encrypted data back and they are willing to pay the price.

 More on the vicious cycle of ransomware here.

-Second, the education sector has long underinvested in cybersecurity—including protection and defense mechanisms—which puts them in a particularly vulnerable position.
+The education sector has long underinvested in cybersecurity—including protection and defense mechanisms—which puts them in a particularly vulnerable position.
 Not enough investment makes them an easy (if not the easiest?) target of all.
 Also, other industries like the financial sector, retail, and healthcare have invested in cybersecurity.
 Cybercriminals are opportunistic and, like lions that relentlessly hunt the weakest member of the herd, will choose a target where they can conduct their operations quickly and easily.

 Where Do We Go From Here?